PelleLille/hsl-docs/functions.rst

   .. function:: MIME.send(sender, recipient, transportid, [options])

-	  Send the MIME as an email to the recipient.
+	  Put the MIME message (email) into the queue.

 	  :param string sender: the sender
 	  :param string recipient: the recipient